apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 If they don't fulfill them already, please put effort into meeting them, before continuing with this guide.

 ### Use latest version of Maven 3.9
-This guide assumes that the project to be migrated is successfully build using the [latest version of Maven 3](/docs/history.html).
+This guide assumes that the project to be migrated was successfully built using the [latest version of Maven 3](/docs/history.html).

 ### Upgrade plugins to their latest Maven 3 version
 Similar to the previous prerequisite, the guides assumes that you are using the latest Maven 3 plugin version of all your plugins.

-Do not upgrade to a plugin version, which requires Maven 4.
+Do not upgrade to a plugin version, which requires Maven 4!
 Be aware of this, if you use tools that can automate updates.

-You can make use of the [Versions Maven Plugin's display plugin updates goal](https://www.mojohaus.org/versions/versions-maven-plugin/examples/display-plugin-updates.html) to see what are the latest available versions.
+You can use the [Versions Maven Plugin's `display-plugin-updates` goal][versionpluginupdate], to see which are the latest available versions of the plugins you use.

-The following example shows the output of the Versions Maven Plugin in a project using version 3.12.0 of the maven-compiler-plugin.
+The following example shows the output of the Versions Maven Plugin in a project using the outdated version 3.12.0 of the maven-compiler-plugin.
-As you can see it shows that with version 3.14.0 there is a Maven 3 compatible update, while the versions 4.0.0-beta-1 and 4.0.0-beta-2 require Maven 4 versions.
+As you can see, it shows that with version 3.14.0 there is a Maven 3 compatible update, while the versions 4.0.0-beta-1 and 4.0.0-beta-2 require Maven 4 versions.

 ```
 [INFO] The following plugin updates are available: